We now offer the Early Childhood Educator & Child Care Development Specialist Credentials

 CDA® Benefits

-Earning your CDA is a big commitment, but is one that creates confident practitioners with great command of today’s best practices for teaching young children.
+Earning your CDA is a significant commitment, but one that yields confident practitioners with a strong command of today’s best practices for teaching young children.

 Advance your career